Find out what is changing in the Building Code requirements for H1 Energy Efficiency from 1 May 2023.

 - the new H1/VM1 Verification Method-1 (using an approved Modelling Method)

 - an Alternative Solution (demonstrate code compliance with evidence)

 What you need to provide

 The information required to show clause H1 code compliance in your consent application has not change except for the following:

-- The Schedule Method and Verification Method have not generally changed - what has changed is the minimum target thermal resistance element R-values are higher
+- The Schedule Method and Verification Method have not generally changed - what has changed is that the minimum target thermal resistance element R-values has increased

 Note: Lower Hutt is in Climate Zone 3

-- For comparison, for Housing Use buildings only (without embedded heating) up until 1 May 2023 you must at least comply with the interim Alternative Table 22.214.171.124C
+- For comparison, for Housing Use buildings only (without embedded heating) up until 1 May 2023 you must at least comply with the interim Alternative Table 220.127.116.11C

 Note: This is the same as the old H1 target R-values except for glazed windows/doors/skylights (these increased from R0.26 to R0.37).
 Lower Hutt is in Region A.